 Many Mediterranean residents also exemplify the link between healthy diet and fewer diseases.
 They tend to eat a lot of healthy olive oil, vegetables, and fish.
 They also have fewer cancers and heart attacks than in Western Europe or the USA.

 Science backs this up, too.
 A PREDIMED study on healthy living conducted a an experiment with three groups.
-Two groups ate a Mediterranean diet supplemented with extra virgin olive oil or nuts, and a control group had a low-fat diet.
+Two groups ate a Mediterranean diet supplemented with extra virgin olive oil or nuts.
+A control group had a low-fat diet.
 Five years later, the two Mediterranean diet groups had a 30% lower rate of heart attacks and strokes than a control group.
 They also had lower rates of breast and genital cancer.

 How Can I Adjust My Lifestyle to Ensure a Healthy and Happy Life?